Office of Grant and Research Development

 - The chair/director, dean, or chancellor,

-- The Vice President for Research and Dean of the Graduate School, and
+- The Vice President for Research, and

 - Manuscripts, Archives, and Special Collections in Holland Library.